Published

 The premium package includes paperwork management and offer and counteroffer advice, which would be helpful for those who don’t have a lot of experience selling without an agent.
 Beycome, one of HomeLister’s competitors, offers these services in its $599 package.

-HomeLister’s platinum package has some valuable features, such as a competitive market analysis (CMA), which tells you what other homes in your area are selling for.
-But for the cost of this package, you could be matched with an agent by our friends at Clever Real Estate that can provide a CMA and all of the other perks that come with a full-service agent.
+HomeLister's platinum package has some valuable features, such as a comparative market analysis (CMA), which tells you what other homes in your area are selling for.
+But for the cost of this package, you could be matched with a realtor who can provide a CMA and all of the other perks that come with a full-service agent.

 Basic | Premium | Platinum |